Income Tax – An introduction

 Most individuals in the UK have a personal allowance threshold which is the amount of taxable income they are allowed to earn annually without being taxed.

-There remains a blind person’s allowance and a married couple’s allowance where one of the spouses was born before 6 April 1935.
+There is also a blind person’s allowance and a married couple’s allowance where one of the spouses was born before 6 April 1935.

 The personal allowance is gradually reduced by £1 for every £2 of income over £100,000 irrespective of age.